Vietnam in 14 days - An experience for life is written by The editorial staff, RejsRejsRejs.

 What should I experience in Vietnam in 14 days?

 But with a flight time of more than 10 hours, it's nice to have plenty of time to explore the country's sights.

 Here you get a taste of what you can experience in 2 weeks in Vietnam.

 Start in Hanoi, the capital of Vietnam, located in the northern part of Vietnam.

 It is an atmospheric metropolis that offers interesting contrasts between beautiful colonial buildings and historic temples.
 It all lies side by side with today's modern skyscrapers.

 There are great experiences waiting in the capital.

-Vietnam in 14 days - Halong Bay in North Vietnam
+Vietnam in 14 days must be with Halong Bay in North Vietnam

-Ha Long Bay is part of the UNESCO World Heritage Site and one of Vietnam's most special natural areas.
+Halong Bay is part of the UNESCO World Natural Heritage and one of Vietnam's most special natural areas.